-Nevertheless, the large majority of performance metrics cited in the report reflect aggregate government expenditure for eligible project categories, rather than for projects financed by the green bond proceeds in insolation.
-The lack of granular reporting on environmental results - while indicative of the challenges of providing impact reporting on intangible expenditures - constitutes a weakness in the disclosure.
+However, the large majority of performance metrics cited in the 2016 report reflect aggregate government expenditure for eligible project categories, rather than for projects financed by the green bond proceeds in insolation.
+Assuming the issuer adopts similar practices for reporting on the 2018 green bond, a lack of granular information on environmental results - while indicative of the challenges of providing impact reporting on intangible expenditures - would constitute a weakness in the disclosure.